natpuncher/entitas-context-serializer/README.md

 3. Add [Serializable] attribute on any component you want to be serialized
 4. Update EcsSerializationConfig by pressing button on it or 'Tools/Entitas/Update EcsSerializationConfig'
 5. Create an default instance of context serializer var myContextSerializer = new ContextSerializer<MyContextType, MyEntityType>(new MyComponentSerializer(), EcsSerializationConfigLink)
-6. Call var contextData = myContextSerializer.Serialize(MyContextInstance) to serialize you context data and store it wherever you want
+6. Call var contextData = myContextSerializer.Serialize(MyContextInstance) to serialize you context data and store it wherever you want, for example convert it to json and place into PlayerPrefs
-7. Load you context data and call myContextSerializer.Deserialize(loadedContextData, MyContextInstance)
+7. Load and deserialize you context data and call myContextSerializer.Deserialize(loadedContextData, MyContextInstance)

+Don't forget to update EcsSerializationConfig every time after Entitas code gen!